 Rich gets richer – and poor poorer

 For some decades now, irrespective of the pay revisions and so-called hydropower wealth, most of us are, in fact, stuck in the hand-to-mouth doldrums with no savings – and living under the illusion that we are better off than before, while in effect we are not.
-Instead, we unwittingly continue to fill the pockets of merchants and manufacturers from across the border.
+Instead, we unwittingly continue to fill the pockets of merchants and manufacturers from across the border – and the cash rooms of our banks.
 Offsetting the higher living cost through pay raise has, as a matter of fact, proven time and again, to be a complete failure.
-It has only built the city of Jaigaon.

 The gap between rich and poor is further widened with each raise.
 This is because of the flat-percentage pay raise, which sounds fair but is illusory.
 Phrases like across-the-board were used, which were a total eyewash.
 For example, 30% hike for a 5,000 basic salary is just 1,500.
 But 30% of Nu.
 50,000 comes to a whopping 15,000.
 The flat-percentage model is, therefore, seriously flawed.
 The new basic pay goes from 5,000 to 6,500 for a driver, and from 50,000 to 65,000 for a dasho, thereby increasing the huge gap even further.
 Any surprises then that rich are getting richer and poor poorer?
 The grocery store, however, doesn’t discriminate between the ‘servant’ and the ‘master’.